ultraio/OnlineSubsystemUltra/README.md

 ## Configuration

-To configure OnlineSubsystemUltra, you need to edit the DefaultEngine.ini:
+To configure Ultra's Unreal Online Subsystem, you need to edit the DefaultEngine.ini:

 ```ini
 [OnlineSubsystem]